-tics.
+Giving the meaning of expressions is the domain of semantics.
 The central concept in semantics is that of satisfaction in a structure.
 A structure gives meaning to the building blocks of the language: a domain is a non-empty set of objects.
 The quantifiers are interpreted as ranging over this domain, constant symbols are assigned elements in the domain, function symbols are assigned functions from the domain to itself, and predicate symbols are assigned relations on the domain.
 The domain together with assignments to the basic vocabulary constitutes a structure.
 Variables may appear in formulas, and in order to give a semantics, we also have to assign elements of the domain to them-this is a variable assignment.
 The satisfaction relation, finally, brings these together.
-A formula may be satisfied in a structure $\mathfrak M$ relative to a variable assignment s, written as $\mathfrak M, s \models \varphi$.
-This relation is also defined by induction on the structure of φ , using the truth tables for the logical connectives to define, say, satisfaction of $\varphi \land \psi$ in terms of satisfaction (or not) of φ and ψ .
-It then turns out that the variable assignment is irrelevant if the formula φ is a sentence, i.e., has no free variables, and so we can talk of sentences being simply satisfied (or not) in structures.
+A formula may be satisfied in a structure $\mathfrak{M}$ relative to a variable assignment s, written as $\mathfrak{M}$ , $s \models \varphi$ .
+This relation is also defined by induction on the structure of $\varphi$ , using the truth tables for the logical connectives to define, say, satisfaction of $\varphi \land \psi$ in terms of satisfaction (or not) of $\varphi$ and $\psi$ .
+It then turns out that the variable assignment is irrelevant if the formula $\varphi$ is a sentence, i.e., has no free variables, and so we can talk of sentences being simply satisfied (or not) in structures.